arthurdent75/SimpleScheduler-BETA/README.md

 The addon switches to dark theme accordingly to your setup

 ### Translation
 The default text language is English.
-They are very few words.
+There are very few words.
 If you want to translate them, you just need to take a look at the configuration section of the addon.
-Rewrite the words you would like to have in your language and restart the addon.
+Rewrite the words you would like to use in your language and restart the add-on.
-For the weekdays, as you can easily understand, only the first two chars are used.
+For the weekdays, as you can easily understand, only the first two characters are used.

 ### Two words about the stored data
 Every schedule (or row, if you prefer) is a JSON file stored in the `/share/simplescheduler` folder under the SAMBA share.